s76/UDelaunay/README.md

 A delaunay triangulation implementation for unity, ported from:
 as3delaunay: https://github.com/nodename/as3delaunay

-Using fortunes algorithm provides triangulation, voronoi, convex hull and minimum spanning tree.
+Using Fortunes algorithm provides triangulation, voronoi and convex hull.
+Minimum spanning tree calculated via Kruskals.
 Lloyds relaxation algorithm is also implemented.

 ## Usage